Fredriksson/MasterThesis/README.md

 # MasterThesis
-The codes used in the master thesis project "Resting State EEG in Computational Psychiatry".
+The code used in the master thesis project "Resting State EEG in Computational Psychiatry".

 # Python Scripts
 **main_runOnce**: runs the following scripts: